A Robust Stackelberg Game for Cyber-Security Investment in Networked Control Systems: Abstract

 \section{Abstract}

-We present a resource-planning game for cyber-security of network control systems (NCS).
-The NCS is assumed to be operating in closed-loop using a linear state-feedback $\mathcal{H}_2$ controller.
+We present a resource-planning game for cyber-security of networked control systems (NCS).
+The NCS is assumed to be operating in closed-loop using a linear state-feedback $\mathcal{H}_2$-controller.
 A zero-sum, two-player Stackelberg game (SG) is developed between an attacker and a defender for this NCS.
-The attacker aims to disable communication of selected nodes and thereby render the feedback gain matrix to be sparse, leading to degradation of closed-loop performance.
-The defender, on the other hand, aims to prevent this loss by investing in protection of targeted nodes.
+The attacker aims to disable communication of selected nodes and thereby render the feedback gain matrix to be sparse, leading to degradation of closed-loop performance, while the defender aims to prevent this loss by investing in the protection of targeted nodes.
 Both players trade their $\mathcal{H}_2$-performance objectives for the costs of their actions.
-The standard backward induction method is modified to determine a cost-based Stackelberg equilibrium (CBSE) that provides the optimal performance payoffs to both players while saving their individual costs.
-We analyze the dependency of a CBSE on the relative budgets of the players as well as on the ``important” network nodes, which must be preserved to achieve a reliable $\mathcal{H}_2$-performance.
-Additionally, we consider NCS models with uncertainties, and develop robust, long-term security investment games based on this cost-based SG.
-The proposed games are validated using an example of wide-area control of electric power systems, where it is demonstrated that reliable and robust defense is feasible unless the defender is much more resource-limited than the attacker.
+The standard backward induction method is modified to determine a cost-based Stackelberg equilibrium (CBSE) that saves the players' costs without degrading the control performance.
+We analyze the dependency of a CBSE on the relative budgets of the players as well as on the node ``importance” order.
+Moreover, a robust-defense method is developed for the realistic case when the defender is not informed about the attacker's resources.
+The proposed algorithms are validated using examples from wide-area control of electric power systems.
+It is demonstrated that reliable and robust defense is feasible unless the defender's resources are severely limited relative to the attacker's resources.
+We also show that the proposed methods are robust to time-varying model uncertainties and thus are suitable for long-term security investment in realistic NCSs.
+Finally, we employ computationally efficient genetic algorithms (GA) to compute the optimal strategies of the attacker and the defender in realistic large power systems.